-So I am grateful for my writing and for all of my clients who give me a platform to expose shortcomings in elder care, the blessing of recovery from alcoholism and addiction, and the remarkable strides being made in HIV scientific research (even though stigma, sadly, is alive and well).
+So I am grateful for my writing.
+For all of my clients who give me a platform to expose shortcomings in elder care.
+My recovery from alcoholism and addiction is a blessing.

 I am grateful for all of the good people in my life who encourage me to stay positive, and there are many.

-I am grateful for the good people who cared for my dad, especially those at St. Anthony’s, the nursing home where dad spent the final month of his life, and where we were reunited.
+I am grateful for the good people who cared for my dad.
+Especially those at St. Anthony’s.
+The nursing home where dad spent the final month of his life.
+This is where we were reunited.